Birinder1469/DSCI-522_Titanic-Survival-Prediction/README.md

 ```

-Run the following commands to clean the previously generated results :
+Run the following command to clean the previously generated results

 ``` sh
 make clean